-About Primary Immunodeficiency UK
+About Immunodeficiency UK

-Primary Immunodeficiency UK (PID UK) is a national organisation supporting individuals and families affected by primary immunodeficiencies (PIDs).
+Immunodeficiency UK is a national organisation supporting individuals and families affected by primary and secondary immunodeficiency.

-We are the UK national member of the International Patient Organisation for Primary Immunodeficiencies (IPOPI), an association of national patient organisations dedicated to improving awareness, access to early diagnosis and optimal treatments for PID patients worldwide.
+We are the UK national member of IPOPI, an association of national patient organisations dedicated to improving awareness, access to early diagnosis and optimal treatments for PID patients worldwide.

-Our website at www.piduk.org provides useful information on a range of conditions and topics, and explains the work we do to ensure the voice of PID patients is heard.

-If we can be of any help, please contact us at hello@piduk.org or on 0800 987 8986, where you can leave a message.
+Our website has useful information on a range of conditions and topics, and explains the work we do to ensure the voice of patients with primary and secondary immunodeficiency is heard.
+If we can be of any help, please email us or call on the number above, where you can leave a message.

-Support us by becoming a member of PID UK.
-It's free and easy to do via our website at www.piduk.org/register or just get in touch with us.
-Members get monthly bulletins and newsletters twice a year.
+Support us by becoming a member of Immunodeficiency UK.
+It's free and easy to do via our website.
+Members get monthly bulletins.

-PID UK is reliant on voluntary donations.
-To make a donation, please go to www.piduk.org/donate hello@piduk.org 0800 987 8986 www.piduk.org
+Immunodeficiency UK is reliant on voluntary donations.
+To make a donation, please go to www.immunodeficiencyuk.org/donate